gruntjs/grunt-docs/Getting-started.md

 npm install grunt-contrib-jshint --save-dev
 ```

+Checkout the current available gruntplugins to be installed and used on your project at the [plugins](/plugins) page.

 Be sure to commit the updated `package.json` file with your project when you're done!

 ## The Gruntfile